Certified Online Training: Metacognitive Training for Depression (D-MCT) and for Depression in Older Adults (MCT-Silver)

 This is an accredited training for psychotherapists and neuropsychologists.

 This self-guided online training can be done conveniently from home.
 No special software is needed, and you can set the pace yourself.

 More information below; for registration please click here.

 Metacognitive Training for Depression (D-MCT; Jelinek et al., 2015) is a slide-based group program that incorporates principles of cognitive-behavioral therapy (CBT) for depression (e.g., normalizing of "negative thoughts" and identifying depressive thought patterns) but has a slightly different treatment focus.
 The program is primarily intended to strengthen participants' metacognitive abilities by reducing cognitive biases.
 Additionally, the training challenges dysfunctional coping strategies (e.g., rumination, social withdrawal).
 We have also developed an adaptation of this approach for older patients with depression: the Metacognitive Training for Depression in Older Adults (MCT-Silver).

-The five learning units of our online course (registration via https://ww3.unipark.de/uc/elearning_dmct_mctsilver/) include texts, audio files and videos, interactive exercises, and graphics.
+The five learning units of our (self-guided) online course (registration via https://ww3.unipark.de/uc/elearning_dmct_mctsilver/) include texts, audio files and videos, interactive exercises, and graphics.
 The course describes how to facilitate group D-MCT and MCT-Silver and how to handle difficult therapeutic situations.
-The self-study format lets you decide when and how quickly to complete the training.
-You will not be required to install any software on your computer.
+The self-study format lets you decide when and at what pace to complete the training.
+You will not be required to install any special software on your computer.

 Certification and Donation